dbos-inc/dbos-transact-ts/README.md

 # DBOS TypeScript SDK

 DBOS is a **transactional serverless** SDK and platform that helps you develop and deploy database-backed TypeScript applications.
-You develop your applications in Typescript and PostgreSQL with this SDK, test them locally, then deploy them with a push of a button to DBOS Cloud.
+You develop your applications in Typescript and PostgreSQL with this SDK, test them locally, then deploy them to DBOS Cloud in minutes.

 You want to build your next database-backed application with DBOS because: